Create a sample data frame

 dplyr

-In this code, we're using the dplyr package to work with data frames.
-The select_if function is used to select columns based on a condition.
-In this case, we're selecting columns that are of character data type (is.character(col)) and have more than 2 unique categories (length(unique(col)) > 2).
+In this code, we are using the select_if function from dplyr package which is used to select columns based on a condition.
+In this case, we are selecting columns that are of character data type (is.character(col)) and have more than 2 unique categories (length(unique(col)) > 2).

 library(dplyr)